 So, since there was no life class… what did I do?
 I lived.

 It took 3 more months of living paycheck to paycheck before I got desperate for help.
-In one of those gazillion marketing emails I get everyday, I saw mention of a personal finance workshop in one of them… so I went, met a coach … <insert violin music here> and my Bank of America app has never been the same.
+In one of those gazillion marketing emails I get everyday, I saw mention of a personal finance workshop in one of them… so I went, met a coach … <insert violin music here> and my banking app has never been the same.

 Here are a few things I discovered and learned along the way: